Bobby Witt Jr. turns wild double play, but Royals fall to Dodgers on his birthday

 — Jeff Roberts (@JeffRoberts__) June 15, 2024

-Then, he whirled around and threw to second baseman Nick Loftin.
-Dodgers outfielder Teoscar Hernandez, who led off the inning with a single, had wandered too far off the base.
+Witt whirled around and threw to second baseman Nick Loftin.
+Hernandez, who led off the inning with a single, had wandered too far off the base.

+“I just tried to get it to Loftin as quick as I can,” Witt said.
+“And I knew Loftin was ready to make the play.”

 Loftin made a snap throw to first base to beat Hernandez back to the bag.
 Royals first baseman Vinnie Pasquantino corralled the incoming throw as KC avoided potential trouble.